 Want to Help make it Happen?

 We're building a coalition of people and institutions who see the exciting possibilities of ArtsTech and the multiple benefits it could create for New Zealand.
-If you want to be part of making this future happen here you can attend the showcases at New Zealand's inaugural ArtsTech Speed Dating and get in touch with us through the form below
+If you want to be part of making this future happen, come and see the examples of ArtsTech at Creative Realities or get in touch with us through the form below